 Tips On Layering Your Clothes For Fall

 Tis the season to get cozy!
 Yes folks, it’s that time of the year again.
-At T-Shirt.ca, we’re excited for fall fashion because fall is a season where clothes come out to play to create beautiful layers and textures.
+At T-Shirt.ca, we’re excited for fall fashion because fall is a season where clothes come out to play and create beautiful layers and textures.
 Are you someone perplexed by the whole concept of fall layering?
 Well, fret not, the awesome thing about fall is that most of the time, layering clothes—whether you’re a seasoned expert or a fashion novice—tends to be a forgiving act.

 Images courtesy of reducation.ml and www.hercampus.com